-Very loosely, Definition 8.34 says that if X contains vertices at low levels that help to hide other vertices at high levels, then X must be a large set.
-Just as we tried to argue above, the spreading inequality (8.10) does indeed hold for pyramids.
+Very loosely, Definition 7.34 says that if X contains vertices at low levels that help to hide other vertices at high levels, then X must be a large set.
+Just as we tried to argue above, the spreading inequality (7.10) does indeed hold for pyramids.

-Theorem 8.35 ([43]).
+Theorem 7.35 ([42]).
 Pyramids are spreading graphs.

-Unfortunately, the proof of Theorem 8.35 in [43] is rather involved.
+Unfortunately, the proof of Theorem 7.35 in [42] is rather involved.
 The analysis is divided into two parts, by first showing that a class of so-called nice graphs are spreading, and then demonstrating that pyramid graphs are nice.
-In Section 8.4, we give a simplified, direct proof of the fact that pyramids are spreading that might be of independent interest.
+We refer to the original paper for the details.
+An alternative proof, which uses a more direct argument focusing specifically on pyramids and which might be of independent interest, can be found in [48].

-Accepting Theorem 8.35 on faith for now, we are ready for the decisive lemma: If our layered DAG is a spreading graph and if $U \cup W$ is a hiding-connected set hiding B such that U is too large for the conditions in the Local limited hiding-cardinality property 8.27 to hold, then replacing U by the minimum-size hiding set in Lemma 8.33 we get a hiding set in accordance with the Local LHC property.
+Accepting Theorem 7.35 on faith, we are ready for the decisive lemma: If our layered DAG is a spreading graph and if $U \cup W$ is a hiding-connected set hiding B such that U is too large for the conditions in the local limited hiding-cardinality property (Property 7.27) to hold, then replacing U by the minimum-size hiding set in Lemma 7.33 we get a hiding set in accordance with the local LHC property.

-Postponing the proof of Lemma 8.36 for a moment, let us note that if we combine this lemma with Lemma 8.30 and Theorem 8.35, the Local limited hiding-cardinality property for pyramids follows.
+Postponing the proof of Lemma 7.36 for a moment, let us note that if we combine this lemma with Lemma 7.30 and Theorem 7.35, the local limited hiding-cardinality property for pyramids follows.

-Corollary 8.37.
-Pyramid graphs have the Local limited hiding-cardinality property 8.27.
+Corollary 7.37.
+Pyramid graphs have the local limited hiding-cardinality property (Property 7.27).